jefflester/minitrino/readme.md

 EOF'
 ```

+The keys in `metadata.json` are defined as follows:

 - `description`: describes the module.
 - `incompatibleModules`: restricts certain modules from being provisioned
-alongside the given module.
-The `*` wildcard is a supported convention if the
+alongside the module.
+The `*` wildcard is a supported convention if the module
-module is incompatible with all other modules.
+is incompatible with all other modules.
 - `dependentModules`: specifies which modules must be provisioned alongside the
 target.
 Dependent modules will be automatically provisioned with the `provision`
 command.